 (14) Any other information considered necessary by the director.

-Within ninety days after certification of a motion picture as a tax credit-eligible production, and any time thereafter upon the director of development services' request, the motion picture company shall present to the director sufficient evidence of reviewable progress.
+Within ninety days after certification of a motion picture as a tax credit-eligible production, and any time thereafter upon the request of the director of development services, the motion picture company shall present to the director sufficient evidence of reviewable progress.
 If the motion picture company fails to present sufficient evidence, the director may rescind the certification.
 Upon rescission, the director shall notify the applicant that the certification has been rescinded.
 Nothing in this section prohibits an applicant whose tax credit-eligible production certification has been rescinded from submitting a subsequent application for certification.

 The credit is determined as follows: